Two Northwest titans duke it out for the title of best food city

 About the scoring: We weighed each writer’s argument against Sunset’s collective food IQ and then scored.
 Cities earned up to 10 points in each category except “smug factor,” where they lost points.

-3 of 19Photo by John Clark
+3 of19Photo by John Clark

 Portland: New Ideas

 Portland started the food-truck craze and elevated distilling to an art, and you’d be hard put to name a city that’s approached DIY food and farming with as much gusto.
 Add the fact that farm-to-table and foraged ingredients are simply a given here, and you get a sense of Portland’s ridiculously high bar for innovation.
-It also doesn’t hurt to have a forward-thinking, food-loving mayor who makes barriers to entry low, like allowing “cart pods”—parking lots reserved exclusively for food carts.
+It also doesn’t hurt to have had a forward-thinking, food-loving mayor who made barriers to entry low, like allowing “cart pods”—parking lots reserved exclusively for food carts.

 Portland: Great Markets